Fever | Yoga Cycle Strength

 Is Yoga Simply Stretching?

-June 19, 2019/in Yoga and stretching, Yoga Grand Rapids /by Shannon Austin
+June 19, 2019/in Yoga /by Shannon Austin

 What usually comes with this myth is the implied notion that “that really can’t be much of a workout…” or “why would I pay money to do what I can do on the floor of my living room?”
 I get it.
 It can be hard to understand the difference between yoga and the stretching you do before practice or after a run.

 Because, often, when you think about stretching, that’s exactly what you think of: hanging over your legs after a bike ride or touching your toes while watching TV.
 The truth is, there’s a whole lot more that goes into yoga than just lengthening your muscles.
 Yoga truly is an active process.
-It helps you practice mindfulness, live in the present, and increase your self-confidence—among many other benefits!
+It helps you practice mindfulness, live in the present, and increase your self-confidence—among many other benefits.

 But for those of you asked to defend yoga to uninformed outsiders, it can be tricky to nail down the differences between yoga and stretching.